 A Complement to Beta Testing

 With thousands of users around the globe, Blendr offers a social networking experience unlike any other.
 Since 2009, the company has been connecting members of its community based on shared interests via an assortment of applications for iPhone, Android and Facebook.

 Among those thousands of users is an active, eager beta community.
 As the company’s testing challenges grew, VP of Technology Aaron Judd began searching for a way to combine what he liked best about the beta community (real-world feedback) with professional testing.
 Having worked with Applause at a previous company, Aaron was already sold on the concept of in-the-wild testing, making his choice all the more easy.

-"We were trying to find a balance between what our beta community does well and what our in house QA team does. uTest (now known as Applause) was a perfect fit, since they would give us real-world testing like our beta community, but they would report bugs into a dedicated platform, making it easier for us to sort through and analyze."
+"We were trying to find a balance between what our beta community does well and what our in house QA team does.
+Applause was a perfect fit, since they would give us real-world testing like our beta community, but they would report bugs into a dedicated platform, making it easier for us to sort through and analyze."